 Chris Wolston

-This exhibition, produced in collaboration with The Future Perfect—a leading contemporary design gallery with locations in New York, Los Angeles, and San Francisco—highlights a shared commitment to bold, cross-disciplinary work.
-An accompanying publication will feature studio documentation and new essays on craft, humor, and hybrid materiality.
+This exhibition is presented in collaboration with The Future Perfect, a leading contemporary design gallery with locations in New York, Los Angeles, Miami, and San Francisco.
+The partnership reflects a shared commitment to supporting visionary design across mediums and geographies.

 Follow @dallascontemporary, @chriswolston, @thefutureperfect for more.